Sebasorova/FutbolCubito/README.md

 ### Setting up development environment

 * Install Java 17 or higher
-* Fork the BlockBall project on github and clone it to your local environment.
+* Fork the BlockBall project on github and clone it to your local environment. (thats what im doing, but with an older version)
 * BlockBall requires spigot server implementations from 1.16 to 1.20 to be correctly installed in your local Maven cache.
   As this requires multiple java version to build different versions, a Dockerfile is provided to build these dependencies in a docker container and then copy it to your local Maven cache.